Radarshi/RBAK-Chatbot/README.md

-# Inadev.ai Chatbot: A RAG System with Authentication and RBAC 🤖
+# Chatbot.ai Chatbot: A RAG System with Authentication and RBAC 🤖

 This project is a full-stack, retrieval-augmented generation (RAG) chatbot designed to answer questions based on a specific set of documents.
 It features a secure backend API built with FastAPI and an interactive frontend created with Streamlit.